architect/architect/src/env/readme.md

 - `npm run env testing FOOBAZ somevalue` writes env variable `FOOBAZ=somevalue` for testing env
 - `npm run env remove testing FOOBAZ`
 - `npm run env verify` display a report of lambdas and their env variables
+- `npm run env sync` ensures env vars are synced to all lambdas defined by `.arc`

 Adding and removing variables automatically syncs all lambdas and, if present in the current working directory, `.arc-env`.